CaptainAril/CaptainAril/README.md

 ### Welcome to Emmanuel Obe's GitHub! 👨‍💻✨

-Hi there! 👋 I’m **Emmanuel Obe**, a passionate **Technology Engineer** and lifelong tech enthusiast.
+Hi there! 👋 I’m **Emmanuel Obe**, a passionate and lifelong **tech enthusiast**.
 My journey into the world of technology has been fueled by a relentless curiosity about how things are made, how they work, and how I can bring ideas to life. 🚀

 ---